Volkswagen Passat saloon

 When it was launched, the Passat was sold only with diesel engines but now there's a 1.5-litre petrol with 148bhp.
 A 2.0-litre petrol engine was available for a time but was subsequently discontinued.

-Plug-in hybrid GTE and GTE Advance models are also available, combining a 1.4-litre petrol with an electric motor and battery pack for an official fuel-economy figures of 256.8mpg and CO2 emissions of 25-26g/km.
+Plug-in hybrid GTE and GTE Advance models are also available, combining a 1.4-litre petrol with an electric motor and battery pack for claimed fuel-economy figures of over 250mpg while emitting under 30g/km of CO2.
 It’s worth noting that many drivers won't match these economy figures in real life, as frequent battery charges and short journeys would be required.
 The GTE trim is considerably more expensive to buy than the 2.0-litre TDI diesel, which is capable of impressive fuel economy and a very decent turn of speed in its own right, especially in its more powerful forms.

-Buyers can currently choose from SE Nav, SEL, R-line along with two plug-in-hybrid models, GTE and GTE Advance.
+Buyers can currently choose from SE Nav, SEL, R-line trims, along with two trims for the plug-in-hybrid model called GTE and GTE Advance.
 Every model features a touchscreen infotainment system, which includes DAB radio, a Bluetooth phone connection, and Apple CarPlay and Android Auto.
 Overall, our pick of the range for a blend of performance and economy while remaining cost-effective is the 2.0-litre 148bhp EVO diesel model in SE Nav trim.
-The 1.5-litre 148bhp TSI petrol is a great alternative, returning around 45mpg thanks to its cylinder-deactivation technology.
+The 1.5-litre 148bhp TSI petrol is a great alternative, returning around 46mpg thanks to its cylinder-deactivation technology.

 The Passat features USB, AV and twin SD sockets, plus Apple and Android connectivity, and allows you to control messaging, media and navigation apps using Siri and Google Now voice recognition.
 It's built to exacting standards out of first-rate materials and finished 54th out of the 75 cars ranked in 2019, but failed to feature in our 2020 Driver Power owner satisfaction survey.
 Safety is also guaranteed thanks to a five-star crash-test rating from Euro NCAP.